-While his vision was improving in one eye, his other eye still had a detached retina, swelling, and light bleeding.
-The difficult decision was made to remove this eye.
-Now that he has fully recovered from this surgery, his doctors believe he will live a pain-free life.
 Chevy is finally getting to experience the happy puppy life that he never had before.
 He has gained back weight, is strong and mobile despite still having a slight limp, and loves to snuggle and kiss.
 Even though he was mistreated by humans before, he is still very trusting and friendly to all new people.
+He gets along with some dogs and has lived in a multi-pet home for the period of his recovery.
 Chevy is the perfect example of the ultimate comeback story, and he won’t let anything get him down.

 We will only allow Chevy into the best of homes who will provide him with the love and care he was missing in his past life.
-Chevy has experience living with dogs and gets along well with them, but he does need some time to get used to other canine companions and introduce himself.
 Due to his limited vision, he should only be with older kids that will respect his sight trouble.
 He also has a well-managed food allergy.
+He needs a family that is fully committed to the promise that Chevy will never know another bad day again.
 Chevy can’t wait to find his perfect furrever home, and we know that home is out there somewhere for him.

 If you are interested in meeting Chevy, please fill out an application to schedule time to properly interact with him in a domestic setting, which includes our Meet and Greet Room, the dog runs, and our Dog Walk trail.